ARMS Charity Concerts: U.S. ARMS Concerts

 The ARMS charity concert proved so popular with both the audience and the musicians that the decision was taken to perform a further nine concerts in the USA.
-The US dates included Joe Cocker, who notably sang lead vocals on "With a Little Help from My Friends", and Clapton, Jeff Beck and Jimmy Page each shared lead guitar duties on the "Stairway to Heaven" instrumental.
+The US dates included Joe Cocker, who notably sang lead vocals on "With a Little Help from My Friends", and Clapton, Jeff Beck and Jimmy Page each shared lead guitar duties on "Layla".
 While Ronnie Lane appeared in New York, he did not appear at all of the US dates.
-The first US dates were in Dallas, TX at Reunion Arena on November 28 and 29, 1983.
+The first US dates were in Dallas, Texas at Reunion Arena on November 28 and 29, 1983.
 They played in San Francisco at the Cow Palace from December 1 through 3, 1983, for three sold-out shows.
 They played in Inglewood, CA at the Forum on December 5 and 6, and finished in New York City at Madison Square Garden on December 8 and 9.
 Also, Steve Winwood was unable to do the American shows and Paul Rodgers was now playing in Page's set.
 (They later formed The Firm together.)

 Recordings

 A VHS video and a laserdisc (no longer on sale or in circulation) exists of the Albert Hall concert.
 A DVD is now on general release.
-On "Rita Mae" and "Cocaine", Clapton can be seen playing a Gibson Explorer rather than his famed Stratocaster Blackie that he used on all other numbers apart from "Everybody Oughta Make a Change", "Goodnight Irene" (an acoustic number) and "Tulsa Time" on which he used Brownie - the 1956 sunburst finish Stratocaster most famously used on "Layla", and later best known as the world's most expensive guitar when sold for $450,000 on June 24, 1999.
-(But a source says it was another brown sunburst stratocaster Eric used for slide play around that era.)
+On "Rita Mae" and "Cocaine", Clapton can be seen playing a Gibson Explorer rather than his famed Stratocaster Blackie that he used on all other numbers apart from "Everybody Oughta Make a Change", "Goodnight Irene" (an acoustic number) and "Tulsa Time" on which he used Brownie – the 1956 sunburst finish Stratocaster most famously used on "Layla", and later best known as the world's most expensive guitar when sold for $450,000 on June 24, 1999.
+(But a source states it was another brown sunburst stratocaster that Clapton used for slide play around that era.)